youyanggu/covid19_projections/about.md

 * *Full disclosures of assumptions/limitations:* We describe our [assumptions](#assumptions) and [limitations](#limitations) in the sections below in order to be transparent about what our model can and cannot do.
 This is something we encourage all other models to provide in a clear manner.

+* *Minimal assumptions*: Because our model uses machine learning to learn the inputs and parameters, we minimize the number of assumptions we have to introduce.
+This allows us to avoid certain biases that can be present when incorporating various assumptions.

 * *Region-agnostic*: Our model is agnostic to the region, enabling us to make projections for all 50 US states (plus DC, PR, VI, Guam) and over 60 countries.
 To our best knowledge, this is the most comprehensive model in terms of coverage.
 Furthermore, unlike other models, we do not require accessory data such as mobile phone data, case data, or temperature data.
 The only input data we require is the daily death reports from Johns Hopkins.
 Due to our machine learning layer, we also do not require manual tuning for each region, allowing us to focus our time on improving our projections.

 * *Estimating testing targets*: Because our model keeps an estimate of the number of newly infected individuals each day, we can use this estimate to determine a how many tests each region should ideally perform each day.
 We base our estimates on Harvard Global Health Institute’s [study](https://globalepidemics.org/2020/05/07/hghi-projected-tests-needed-may15/) that assumes 10 contacts per infected individual.
 You can download our estimates [here](https://github.com/youyanggu/covid19_projections/tree/master/tests_target).